spring-projects/spring-net/readme.txt

        - Simplifies the use MSMQ by providing helper classes for message sending and receiving.
 Integrates with Spring's transaction management features.
      * NMS integration
        - Simplifies the use of NMS by providing helper classes for message sending and receiving.
+     * TIBCO EMS integration
+       - Simplifies the use of TIBCO EMS by providing helper classes for message sending and receiving.
+     * NVelocity integration
+       - Simplifies the use of configuring NVelocity

 Spring.NET is a port of the Java based Spring Framework.
 In turn, the Java/J2EE Spring Framework is based on code published in "Expert One-on-One J2EE Design and Development" by Rod Johnson (Wrox, 2002).